 When this rhythm is disrupted whether from overtraining, chronic stress, poor sleep, or inadequate nutrition—performance suffers, recovery slows, and fat loss stalls.

-Why Coaches Must Monitor Cortisol Rhythms
+Why Every Coach Should Monitor Cortisol Rhythms

 Most training programs assume a client’s stress response is “normal,” but in reality: